hrg-oss/ansible/README.md

-Resources to test and develop Ansible playbooks for WIndows management
+Resources to test and develop Ansible playbooks for Windows management